twilio-se-anz/demo-crelay-snow/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.

-## Release v4.2.1
+## Release v4.3.0

-This release introduces significant architectural improvements with unified handler interfaces that consolidate multiple setter methods into single handler objects.
-The system now uses `ResponseHandler` and `ConversationRelayHandler` unified interfaces instead of separate setter methods, providing cleaner dependency injection, better encapsulation, and simplified service initialization.
+This release completes the migration from event-driven to pure tool type-driven architecture using OutgoingMessage types.
+The system now uses type-safe routing based on OutgoingMessage types (`sendDigits`, `end`, `text`) instead of generic event handling, with proper timing control for terminal tools to ensure OpenAI responses are delivered before call termination.
+CRelay-specific tools import OutgoingMessage interfaces while generic LLM tools remain dependency-free, providing clean separation of concerns and enhanced type safety.
 See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history.

 ## Prerequisites